Report Moving Fraud In 3 Steps & Get Compensated

 1. Keep one copy for your records

 A good moving company with one bad apple can solve your entire problem with internal resolution.
-The best possible result is that your movers' boss finds out and throws the switch on insurance and legal resolutions on your behalf.
-However (more likely), if you are dealing with a fraudulent moving company, this certified report merely creates an essential paper trail when you take further legal action.
+The best possible result is that your movers' boss finds out and throws the switch on insurance and resolutions on your behalf.
+However (more likely), if you are dealing with a fraudulent moving company, this certified report merely creates an essential paper trail when you take further action.

 Report Moving Fraud to the Authorities